omise/omise-android/README.md

 ```

 ## Authorizing Payment
 Some payment methods require the customer to authorize the payment via an authorization URL.
-This includes the [3-D Secure verification](https://www.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://www.omise.co/offsite-payment), [Alipay](https://www.omise.co/alipay), etc. Omise Android SDK provides a built in class to handle the authorization.
+This includes the [3-D Secure verification](https://www.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://www.omise.co/offsite-payment), [Alipay](https://www.omise.co/alipay), etc. Opn Payments Android SDK provides a built in class to handle the authorization.

+On payment methods that require opening the external app (e.g. mobile banking app) to authorize the transaction, set the *return_uri* to a **deeplink** or **applink** to be able to open the merchant app.
+Else, after the card holder completes authorizing the transaction on the external app, the flow redirects to the normal link in the *return_uri* and opens it on the browser app, and therefore results in the payment not being completed.

 ### Authorizing Payment activity